pierreconreaux/Data_Lake_on_AWS/EMR_cluster.md

-# Create EMR Sparkify cluster
+# Create EMR Sparkify cluster on AWS

-## 1. Create an EMR CLUSTER on AWS
+This is a step by step process to create an EMR cluster on AWS.

 ***Why do you need EMR Cluster?***

 Spark cluster includes multiple machines to use Spark code on each one, we need to download and install Spark as well as its dependencies on all machines.
 Elastic Map Reduce (EMR) allow us to use Spark on every single machine without the necessity to install Spark on each one.

+***Step to create an EMR Cluster?***

+* Create an Amazon S3 Bucket
+* Create an Amazon EC2 Key Pair
+* Launch a Cluster

 ***Create an Amazon EC2 Key Pair***